pwaring/cv/cv.md

 Summary
 -------

-Freelance PHP developer and Linux system administrator with broad range of qualifications up to and including postgraduate level.
+Freelance PHP developer and Linux system administrator based in Manchester, UK, with broad range of qualifications up to and including postgraduate level.
 Experience in public, private and voluntary sectors, including service on several boards.
-Currently seeking long-term freelance clients and non-executive directorships.

 Technical Skills
 ------

 *   **Computer Languages:** Proficient with PHP and SQL.
 Familiar with C, Python and Perl.
 *   **Web Development:** Proficient with HTML.
 Familiar with CSS, JavaScript and jQuery.
+*   **Frameworks:** Familiar with Laravel.
 *   **Operating Systems:** Proficient with Linux, particularly Debian and Ubuntu.
-*   **Server Software:** Proficient with Apache and MySQL/MariaDB/Percona.
-Familiar with nginx.
+*   **Server Software:** Proficient with Apache, Nginx and MySQL/MariaDB/Percona.
 *   **Version Control:** Proficient with Git.
 Familiar with Subversion.
 *   **Virtualisation:** Familiar with Vagrant and VirtualBox.
 *   **Configuration Management:** Proficient with Ansible.